 While I waited for the appointment I remember crying during the day, at night, while speaking to friends, to family, in the shower, in the car, while being alone.
 I knew the end was near but emotionally I was not ready.
 I was not ready to let him go.
 He was my security blanket for 13 years.
 He was with me through college and college love, through living on my own, getting a divorce, finding my first real job, and finding my soul-mate, then getting married again and building a family with my step-son.
 Maxi was there for everything, and I couldn’t believe how I would go on without him.

-But I couldn’t be selfish, I knew if he had something wrong, and he was in pain, that I needed to do something about it, I needed to be there for him and do the best for him regardless of how much I wanted it to not be true.
+But I couldn’t be selfish, I knew if he had something wrong, and he was in pain, that I needed to do something about it, I needed to be there for him and do the best for him regardless of how much I wanted him forever.

 Get informed and get prepared